PopularPioneering/popularpioneering.github.io/_posts/2022-12-02-three-ways-to-find-network-components.md

 ## By class

-Can we avoid having to manually enter nicknames as well?
-Assigning nicknames is considered good practice for organisation alone, but there are some instances where you might need to 'discover' components on a network without hardcoding a nickname.
+Can we avoid having to manually enter nicknames?
+Assigning nicknames is considered good practice for organisation, but there are some instances where you might need to 'discover' components on a network without hardcoding a nickname.
 Enter the `findClass()` function.

-Here's how it looks added to our shortened one liner from the previous example:
+Here's how it looks added to our shortened one-liner from the previous example:

 ```lua
 local component.proxy(component.findComponent(findClass("Build_StorageContainerMk1_C")))[1]